Building Sumer applications

 And...

 apply Themes whenever you feel like it.
 Themes are fun, but they can express your business image or allow employees to express their individuality.
-Keep themes plain if you want, or go wild.
+Keep themes plain if you want, or add some color and attitude.

 Here are some examples of applications.